modelon-community/impact-client-python/docs/source/fmu_based_workflow.rst

 Impact server).

 **Note:** Since the user works with the compiled FMUs in the workflow, modifiers added during the experimentation step should contain only non-structural parameter modifiers.
-Any non-structural parameter change would require a recompilation of the model.
+Any structural parameter change would require a recompilation of the model.

 Workflow